-- (a) Potential adjustments to water budgets to target all uses not required for health and safety - (b) Use of flow restrictors on severely over-budget accounts that are non- responsive to outreach - Possible discontinuation of non-health and safety services in order (c) to achieve the necessary demand reductions - (d) Other mandatory restrictions and enforcement, as necessary - 15.5.3 Price Adjustments.
+- (a) Potential adjustments to water budgets to target all uses not required for health and safety - (b) Use of flow restrictors on severely over-budget accounts that are non- responsive to outreach - (c) Possible discontinuation of non-health and safety services in order to achieve the necessary demand reductions - (d) Other mandatory restrictions and enforcement, as necessary - 15.5.3 Price Adjustments.
 Generally, in all Levels, it is anticipated that the District will use voluntary customer response measures and demand management measures implemented under Section 12 through the adjustments in the budget-based pricing structure.
 Any adjustments to the pricing structure would require conformance to the requirements of Proposition 218. - 15.5.4 Crisis Shortage Measures.
 Response measures during Levels Five and Six are anticipated to also include restrictions or prohibitions, but this will be determined by the District in its discretion at time of implementation.
 To achieve the reductions indicated above under the various levels, the conservation measures that may be implemented by the shortage declaration are listed below, shown with the levels in which they are anticipated to be used.
 Reference is made to the Water Shortage Contingency Plan for a more detailed discussion of response measures and the manner in which they may be used in the various shortage levels.
 At the time of declaring a level of shortage conditions, the Board in its discretion will determine the particular response measures that will be implemented.
-The list below is intended to be illustrative and not exclusive, and does not preclude the implementation of measures in a different level from the level(s) shown or the implementation of other measures in lieu of or in addition to those described below or in the Water Shortage Contingency Plan: - Enhanced public awareness campaign (all Levels) (a) - (b) Intensified use of surveys/assistance for customers in highest budget tiers (all Levels) - Reduction of basic water budgets (all Levels) (c) - (d) Adjustment of pricing tier thresholds, shifting usage into higher tiers (Levels Two, Three, Four, Five and Six) - Restriction of uses (Level Four) (e) - (f) Prohibition of uses (Levels Four, Five and Six)
+The list below is intended to be illustrative and not exclusive, and does not preclude the implementation of other measures in lieu of or in addition to those described below or in the Water Shortage Contingency Plan: - (a) Enhanced public awareness campaign (all Levels) - (b) Intensified use of surveys/assistance for customers in highest budget tiers (all Levels) - (c) Reduction of basic water budgets (all Levels) - (d) Adjustment of pricing tier thresholds, shifting usage into higher tiers (Levels Two, Three, Four, Five and Six) - (e) Restriction of uses (Level Four) - (f) Prohibition of uses (Levels Four, Five and Six)